jay/battstatus/README.md

   -vvv  .. and show all window messages received by the monitor window.
         Window messages other than WM_POWERBROADCAST are shown by hex.

+  -a    Average Lifetime: Show lifetime as an average of the last <minutes>.

   -n    No Monitoring: Show the current status and then quit.